albertony/rclone/docs/content/quatrix.md

 Quatrix by Maytech is [Quatrix Secure Compliant File Sharing | Maytech](https://www.maytech.net/products/quatrix-business).

-Paths are specified as `remote:path`
+Paths are specified as `remote:path`, and may be as deep as required, e.g.

-Paths may be as deep as required, e.g., `remote:directory/subdirectory`.
+`remote:directory/subdirectory`.

 The initial setup for Quatrix involves getting an API Key from Quatrix.
 You can get the API key in the user's profile at `https://<account>/profile/api-keys`